wbw520/AutoNoduleDetect/README.md

 ## Usage

 ##### Data Set
+The datasets of CXR images and CXR reports are not publicly available due to restrictions based on privacy regulations and informed consent of the participants, but are available from the corresponding author on reasonable request.

 ## Acknowledgements
 This work was supported by JSPS KAKENHI Grant Number JP20K07196 and by Council